thomaztony/walmart-prog-assignment/Readme.md

 ## Overview
-There are four main classes.
+There are three general classes.
 The RecommendationFinder class is the main class, which takes in user input and utilizes the other classes to generate the list of recommended products.
 The Review and ReviewCompare class is primarily separated so that I could use a custom comparator to sort the list of products I received from the ProductRecommendation API.
 My criteria for higher ranking involved first checking if reviewStatistics existed.
 If so, then the average rating